ponix-dev/ponix-end-devices/README.md

 # ponix

-A monorepo for ponix software written in rust
+A monorepo for ponix end devices software written in rust